alukosdev/ccsp/reference/glossary.md

 A LOI outlines the general plans of an agreement between two or more parties before a legal agreement is finalized.
 ==- Limits
 A limit creates a *maximum* ceiling for a resource allocation.
+==- Loss of Governance
+The risk that the client cedes control to the cloud provider.
 ==-

 ## M

+==- Mapping
+Enables an organization to know all of the locations where data is present within an application and within other storage.
+Allows for the ability to implement security controls and policies by understanding what type of data is present in the system.
 ==- Managed Service Provider (MSP)
 The difference between using a CSP and an MSP is that when using an MSP, the cloud customer has full control over governance.